jrswab/slipbot/README.md

   - **contradicts**: Opposing viewpoint or information
   - **references**: Mentions same person, book, concept
   - **supports**: Provides evidence for another note
-- Updates frontmatter with bidirectional links (minimum 0.75 confidence)
+- Updates frontmatter with bidirectional links, including a `reason` for each connection
+- Validates links and tracks broken references in `slipbox/missing.md`

+Quality over quantity -- links are only created when notes are genuinely related.

 ## Tagging Philosophy

 Slipbot uses object-based tagging:
+- **2-3 tags per note** -- enough for connections, not so many they lose meaning
 - Tags are specific objects or concepts found in the note
 - Not broad categories like "productivity" or "ideas"
-- Object-based tags create precise connections
 - Focus on nouns: specific people, tools, techniques, systems
+- Consistency is enforced by checking existing tags before creating new ones

 **Example:**
-- ❌ Broad: `[productivity, work, improvement]`
+- Bad: `[productivity, work, improvement]`
-- ✅ Specific: `[pomodoro-technique, deep-work, Cal-Newport]`
+- Good: `[pomodoro-technique, deep-work, Cal-Newport]`

+## Why Slipbot?

+Traditional second brain systems fail because of maintenance overhead:

+- Deciding where notes go
+- Creating and maintaining taxonomies
+- Linking related notes manually
+- Keeping everything organized

+Slipbot removes all of that.
+Your only job is to get thoughts out of your head.
+Your AI does the rest.

 ## Status

 Slipbot is actively maintained.
-It's functional and useful for daily note capture with AI assistants.

 ## Contributing